joacoh/joacoh/README.md

 ### 👨‍🚀 About Me :
 I'm an Astronomer <img src="https://media.giphy.com/media/5aYfJYohCSeYgtVlUj/giphy.gif" width="30"> from Chile 🇨🇱.

-- 💼 Currently working as a Researcher and Technician at TITANs.
-Set to start my PhD by May 2025 in Australia 🇦🇺.
+- 💼 Currently a PhD candidate @ Swinburne University of Technology in Melbourne, Australia 🇦🇺.

-- 🔭 My main work is related to estimate the mass of supermassive black holes, spectral fitting and statistical methods/analysis.
+- 🔭 My main work is related to outflows in galaxies, supermassive black holes, spectral fitting, statistical methods/analysis.
+-
 - 🌱 Constantly learning new ML and AI tools to use in my work, related projects, and to continue expanding my knowledge.

 - 📫 Reach me at my email clicking [here!](mailto:jheryev@gmail.com)